zserge/zserge.github.io/blog/mucks2.md

-title: mucks: now with the dvtm flavor!
+title: "mucks: now with the dvtm flavor!"
 description: mucks - a tiny session manager for tmux, screen and dvtm
 date: 2014-06-07
+---
 # {{ title }}

 Somehow refactoring turned info rewriting from scratch...
 So, meet the new